-- Rinse lentils well in a fine strainer under running water.
-Coarsely chop spinach.
+- Rinse the lentils well in a fine strainer under running water.
+Coarsely chop the spinach.

-- Put lentils and spinach in a medium to large saucepan and add water, salt, and turmeric.
-Bring to a boil over high heat; then cover, reduce heat to low, and cook, stirring occasionally, until lentils are tender, about 45 minutes.
+- Transfer the lentils and spinach in a medium to large saucepan and add the water, salt, and turmeric.
+Bring to a boil over high heat.
+Cover, reduce heat to low, and cook, stirring occasionally, until lentils are tender, about 45 minutes.
 Remove from heat.

-- Mince garlic.
-Heat ghee in a small saucepan over medium heat.
-Reduce heat and add asefetida, if using, and cumin seeds.
-As soon as they sputter, add minced garlic.
-Cook garlic until it begins to turn golden, 1 minute.
-Add the chilies, paprika, and garam masala.
-Give it a quick stir.
+- Mince the garlic.
+Heat the ghee in a small saucepan over medium heat.
+Reduce heat and add the asefetida, if using, and cumin seeds.
+As soon as they begin to sputter, add the garlic.
+Cook garlic until it begins to turn golden, about 1 minute.
+Add the chilies, paprika, and garam masala and briefly stir.
 Turn the heat off and pour the tarka (spiced ghee) over the dal.
 Stir well.
-(Pro Tip: Kashmiri chilies have a vibrant red color, fruity flavor, and mild heat.
-If they're not available, just use regular small dried chilies from your grocery store's spice aisle—though maybe not quite as many, because they tend to be hotter.)

-- Chop cilantro, if using.
+- Chop the cilantro, if using.
 Scatter it over dal and serve with basmati rice if you like.
-(Pro Tip: The dal will thicken up with standing.)

 |Calories310Calories from Fat80|